calaldees/teachingWorkshops/teacherTraining/whatIsComputing.md

 What is Computing?
 ==================

+* What is a curriculum.
+What is a subject curriculum?
+* NC and recent policy
 * What is Computing?
     * 3 strands Computer Science, ICT, Digital Literacy
     * What is a Computer Science teacher?